The HiPPO Effect: A dangerous animal in growth

 2. noun, singular, Informal.

 HiPPO in a business context refers to the highest paid persons opinion (often shortened to HiPPO).
 Decisions in companies with a HiPPO culture are made based on seniority and authority, rather than using data-driven decision making.
+For a deeper dive into the concept, see What is the highest paid person's opinion?.

 The Highest Paid Person's Opinion